BrennerDesign/egofishinggear/_products/S1-Genesis/large-deep-rubber-net.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The innovative EGO S1 Genesis Large Deep Rubber net series utilizes a
+  <p>The innovative EGO S1 Genesis Large Deep Rubber fishing net series utilizes
-  strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.&nbsp; With a simple twist of the wrist, any EGO net head or attachment tool can be securely fastened and ready to use.
+  a strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.&nbsp; With a simple twist of the wrist, any EGO net head or attachment tool can be securely fastened and ready to use.
 The modular platform allows for easy transport, compact storage, and